 HOW TO SELL YOUR LUXURY BAG

-If our list has inspired you to add to your own collection, there’s no better way to start than by getting rid of the bags that you no longer love.
+If our list of the top luxury handbags has inspired you to add to your own collection, there’s no better way to start than by getting rid of the bags that you no longer love.
 But with so many auction sites and consignment shops competing for your attention, selling a designer bag can be intimidating.
-Who will give you the best price?
-How can you be sure you’ll be paid?
-What kind of treatment will you get?